signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="FrameModeTests"></a>
 ## Frame Mode Tests

 Frame mode tests perform encode, decode, or transcoding based on specifications in a "configuration file" given in the command line (see notes below).
-Frame mode tests use Voplib APIs but not Pktlib APIs.
+Voplib APIs in mediaTest source code examples include codec instance creation, encode, and decode.
 The main objectives are to check for bit-exact results, measure audio quality, and measure basic transcoding performance, including sampling rate conversion.
 The following examples use the EVS codec.

 ```C
 ./mediaTest -cx86 -M4 -Csession_config/frame_test_config